somebloke1/chroma_mcp_server/docs/getting_started.md

   - `CHROMA_HEADERS`: Optional HTTP headers (JSON string) for `http` mode.
   - `CHROMA_TENANT`, `CHROMA_DATABASE`, `CHROMA_API_KEY`: Required for `cloud` mode.

+**Note on Changing Embedding Functions:** If you modify the `CHROMA_EMBEDDING_FUNCTION` (or the corresponding `--embedding-function` CLI argument) after collections have already been created, you may encounter `Embedding function name mismatch` errors when trying to access those existing collections.
+To resolve this, use the `chroma-client update-collection-ef` command to update the metadata of the affected collection(s).
+See the [chroma-client script documentation](scripts/chroma-client.md) for details.

 Cursor uses `.cursor/mcp.json` to configure server launch commands:

 ```json